semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

 yourself.
 Here’s how to build the demo project with your own account:

 1. [Fork the project on GitHub][example-project] to your own account.
-2. Clone the repository on your local machine.
+2. Clone the repository to your local machine.
 3. In Semaphore, follow the link in the sidebar to create a new project.
-4. Create your secret as per instructions above.
+4. Create your secret as per the instructions above.
-5. Edit any file and push GitHub, and Semaphore will run the CI/CD pipeline.
+5. Edit any file and push to GitHub, and Semaphore will run the CI/CD pipeline.

 ## Related guides: